 The Office of Australian War Graves (OAWG) is a part of the Department of Veterans' Affairs.
 It provides and maintains, free of charge, official commemoration for eligible Australian veterans who die in war or conflict, or who die after service in a war or conflict of causes related to that service.

 War service is an essential pre-requisite of eligibility

-Veterans eligible for official commemorations are:
+The following Veterans are eligible for official commemorations: